Evan Longoria Player Props: Diamondbacks vs. Cardinals

 Evan Longoria At The Plate

-- In 48.1% of his games this year (25 of 52), Longoria has picked up at least one hit, and in nine of those games (17.3%) he recorded at least two.
+- In 49.1% of his 53 games this season, Longoria has picked up at least one hit.
+He's also had nine multi-hit games.

-- He has gone deep in 21.2% of his games this season, and 6.3% of his chances at the plate.
+- He has hit a home run in 20.8% of his games this year, and 6.3% of his trips to the dish.

-- Longoria has picked up an RBI in 30.8% of his games this season, with two or more RBI in 7.7% of his games.
-He has also produced three or more runs in one contest.
+- Longoria has driven in a run in 17 games this season (32.1%), including five games with more than one RBI (9.4%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.